 Assembled between 2008 and 2011, a series of ninety-six print-on-demand books explores the themes presented by modern everyday, amateur photographers.
 Images found on photo sharing sites such as Flickr have been gathered and ordered in a way to form a library of contemporary vernacular photography in the age of digital technology and online photo hosting.
 Each book is comprised of images that focus on a specific photographic event or idea, the grouping of photographs revealing recurring patterns in modern popular photography.
 The approach is encyclopedic, and the number of volumes is virtually endless but arbitrarily limited.
 The selection of themes is neither systematic nor does it follow any established criteria — the project’s structure mirrors the multifaceted, contradictory and chaotic practice of modern photography itself, based exclusively on the motto “You can observe a lot by watching.”

 This is Vol. II of the two-volume paperback edition for budget collectors.

 The 96 books: https://otherpeoplesphotographs.wordpress.com/

-If you wish to buy any of my books I recommend to buy them through my shop (link above) – books are cheaper there and I checked whether they are ok.
+If you wish to buy any of my books I recommend to buy them through my online shop (http://schmidshop.blogspot.de) – books are cheaper there and you can be sure I checked whether your copies are ok.
 If you order any of my books through Blurb, please check your copy carefully after receiving it.
 Most print-on-demand books are ok, some are not.
 Do not hesitate to contact Blurb support and ask for a new copy if you should discover any fault.

 Other People’s Photographs Published June 29, 2011